dilshadesilva/global-weather-data-analysis-dashboard/README.md

 🙋‍♀️ Author
 **Dilsha Nethmini**
-📊 Business Analyst | 💡 Tableau & Power BI Explorer
+📊 Business Analyst | 💡 Data Enthusiast
 📍 Based in Sri Lanka
 🔗 [Connect with me on LinkedIn](www.linkedin.com/in/dilsha-de-silva-9554a6315)